 This process was invented in the late 1800’s.
 It involves using Platinum and Palladium metals combined with a sensitizing agent coated on archival watercolor paper and contact printed with the photographic negative to arrive at a positive print.
 This beautiful, full tonal process was a favorite of the early pioneers of photography including Edward Weston, Alfred Stieglitz and Frederick Evans.
 When used with the appropriate subject matter it results in an ethereal, full tonal image that conveys the emotion of the original subject better than any other printing method.
 It was only after the metals became hard to obtain during World War I that Edward Weston began to explore glossy gelatin silver papers.

-Robert has used the platinum/palladium printing method for many of his Yucatan Passages images.
-Many of Robert’s original Mexico negatives are made with an 8x10 view camera and are contact printed on Arches watercolor paper.
+Robert has used the platinum/palladium printing method for many of his Yucatan Passages and Black and White Ancestral Puebloan prints.
+Many of Robert’s original Mexico negatives are made with an 8x10 view camera and contact printed on Arches watercolor paper.
 This classic process is made even more rare by the scarcity and price of the Platinum/Palladium metals.
 Each image printed with this method is a one-of-a-kind print although it is editioned at 25 prints per negative.

 Color Pigment prints are made by digitizing the original 4x5 photographic transparency (or working from an original digital file) and printing the image using an Epson 9800 Pigment printer.
 The inks used on this printer are designed to be non-fading and last from 100 years and longer depending on the print surface.
 The digital workflow allows for extremely precise artistic control over every detail of the finished image, and the pigment print method of making photographs is by far superior to the older wet process color methods (except for dye transfer).

-Robert uses heavy weight Ilford Premium Luster paper for pigment prints in the Color Landscape portfolio and 200gsm textured fine art watercolor paper for prints in the China Lake, Transportation/Trolley, Mexican Color, and Architectural Fine Art portfolios.
+Robert uses heavy weight Ilford Premium Luster paper for pigment prints in the Color Landscape portfolio and 200gsm textured fine art watercolor paper for prints in the China Lake, Transportation/Trolley, Mexican Color series.